NVIDIA DOCA Developer Guide

 This guide is intended for software developers aiming to modify existing NVIDIA DOCA applications or develop their own DOCA-based software.

-For steps to install DOCA on NVIDIA® BlueField® DPU, refer to the NVIDIA DOCA Installation Guide for Linux.
+Instructions for installing DOCA on the NVIDIA® BlueField® Networking Platform (i.e., DPU or SuperNIC) can be found in the NVIDIA DOCA Installation Guide for Linux.

-This guide focuses on the recommended flow for developing DOCA-based software, and will target the following environments:
+This guide focuses on the recommended flow for developing DOCA-based software, and will address the following scenarios:

-BlueField DPU is accessible and can be used during the development and testing process
+BlueField is accessible and can be used during the development and testing process

-BlueField DPU is inaccessible, and the development happens on the host or on a different server
+BlueField is inaccessible, and the development happens on the host or on a different server

-It is recommended to follow the former case, leveraging the DPU during the development and testing process.
+It is recommended to follow the instructions for the first scenario, leveraging BlueField during the development and testing process.

-This guide recommends using DOCA's development container during the development process, whether it is on the DPU or on the host.
-Deploying development containers allows multiple developers to work simultaneously on the same device (host or DPU) in an isolated manner and even across multiple different DOCA SDK versions.
-This can allow multiple developers to work on the DPU itself, for example, without the need to have a dedicated DPU per developer.
+This guide recommends using DOCA's development container during the development process on BlueField Platforms or on the host.
+Deploying development containers allows multiple developers to work simultaneously on the same device (host or BlueField Platform) in an isolated manner and even across multiple different DOCA SDK versions.
+This can allow multiple developers to work on the BlueField Platform itself, for example, without needing to have a dedicated BlueField per developer.

 Another benefit of this container-based approach is that the development container allows developers to create and test their DOCA-based software in a user-friendly environment that comes pre-shipped with a set of handy development tools.
 The development container is focused on improving the development experience and is designed for that purpose, whereas the BlueField software is meant to be an efficient runtime environment for DOCA products.